-Caller ID: It is for interfacing caller ID device.
+Caller ID: It is for interfacing caller ID devices.
 Set the vendor and product code of the device used.
-When multiple terminals with caller ID device are connected, give different device number in Device field to keep the calls not shared between terminals.
-If Caller ID Device number is given same for multiple terminals, all incoming calls will be share between terminals.
+When multiple terminals with caller ID devices are connected, give different device numbers in the Device field to keep the calls not shared between terminals.
+If the Caller ID Device number is given the same for multiple terminals, all incoming calls will be shared between terminals.

 4. Email configuration:

 This section is used for email configuration for sending reports.

 Enter host address, port, from an email address, password of from email address, and send to email address.
 Comma-separated email IDs can be given in Send To, for sending reports to multiple addresses.